Ski flying: Accidents

 Due to the extreme speeds and heights involved, coupled with potentially hazardous and unpredictable wind conditions, ski flying has long had a reputation for being highly dangerous.
 It has been described as an extreme sport and in terms such as "simply insane", "ski jumping on Red Bull", and the "gnarlier, even more dangerous, faceplant-ridden cousin" of ski jumping.
 Although there have been no recorded fatalities, many serious accidents – known as "falls" or "crashes" – have occurred throughout its history on every hill.
+Some of these have been career-ending, such was the case for Rolf Åge Berg in 1986, Arthur Khamidulin in 2000, and Lukas Müller in 2016.

 As jumps have increased in distance, sometimes the absolute hill limit – designated as the fall line – is exceeded.
 This is known as "out-jumping the hill", "landing on the flat", or in the worst case a "flat-ground crash", which occurs when an athlete jumps too far beyond the safety of the slope and lands near, or onto, completely flat ground.